trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

 \mathcal{O}(N)
 $$

->   The Big O notation expresses the answer to the *key question*, "if there are N data elements, how many steps will the algorithm take? ".
+>   The Big O notation expresses the answer to the *key question*, "if there are N data elements, how many steps will the algorithm take? "

 Let's look at reading from the array, as we say in Chapter 1.
 How many steps are taken to read an element from an array?
-The anwer is 1 step.
+The answer is 1 step.
 So, we say that reading an element from an array takes $\mathcal{O}(1)$.
 So, this suggests that irrespective of how many elements are in the array, it takes exactly the same number of steps.
 We say that reading takes **a constant time**.

 >   An algorithm that takes $\mathcal{O}(1)$ is said to take constant time